 English, Welsh, Gaelic, Irish

 Carry an umbrella always.
-It rains most of the time, best to stay prepared.
+British weather is unpredictable, stay prepared.

 Don’t make the “V” or “peace” sign with the inside of your hand facing you.
 It’s considered rude.
 Rather turn your hand and have the outside of your hand facing you when you make the sign.

 Three foods you need to try in this country: